This article started its life as a “30 things in 30 years” post.

 It’s easy to look at an average lifespan in your country and go, “great, I have 78 years!” but what this doesn’t show is the degradation of your body and quality of life.
 You may already be 50%+ done your healthy, able-bodied life and on your way to living with chronic pain, Alzheimer's or cancer.
 Related: I am willing to make nearly any investment in long term health.

-9. Level 10 Health is the cumulative benefit of small habits practiced regularly.
+Added: 2018 - Level 10 Health is the cumulative benefit of small habits practiced regularly.
+Added: 2018

 A moderate amount of Doritos is a net negative for your health.
 A small amount of crappy sugar can cause inflammation in your body with serious affects.